 It is a testimony to the vision and mission of its founders, that Canterbury continues to be an important part of Christian education today.

 The Right Rev. Bishop Ron Johnson, supported by his wife Barbara, served as headmaster.

 Bishop Johnson, Canterbury’s second headmaster, took over from Rev. Milbank and ran the school when the Milbanks were well into their nineties.
 He had previous experience running a school in Mesa, Arizona.
 His untimely and unexpected death in November of 2017 was mourned by Canterbury families.

 2018 – present

-Father Steve Macias, supported by his wife Sarah, serves as headmaster.
+The Rev. Father Steve Macias, supported by his wife Sarah, serves as headmaster.

 Father Macias is uniquely qualified to serve as Canterbury’s 3rd headmaster since its inception in 1974.
 His theological and educational background, coupled with experience in running organizations and non-profits prepared him for this current role.

 Bringing a youthful enthusiasm to his role as headmaster, Fr.
 Macias is the father of three children and also is a Canterbury parent with his own children at Canterbury.